What I do

 change.
 I am involved in the development of the ice-sheet/shelf modelling

-component of the UK Earth system model, and in the ice-sheet subproject
+component of the UK Earth system model

-- Development of the FAMOUS Earth
+- Development of the FAMOUS AOGCM, and FAMOUS-ice, comprising

 IT interests and projects